 For your personal safety and to ensure correct usage, you should familiarize yourself fully with the following general warnings before using your hearing aids.

-Consult your hearing care professional if you experience unexpected operations or serious incidents with your hearing aid during use or because of its use.
+Consult your hearing care professional if you experience unexpected operations or serious incidents with your hearing aids during use or because of its use.
 Your hearing care professional will support you with issue handling and, if relevant, reporting to the manufacturer and/or the national authorities.

-Please note that a hearing aids will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
-Hearing aids is only a part of hearing habilitation and may need to be supplemented by auditory training and instruction in lipreading.
+Note that hearing aids do not restore normal hearing and do not prevent or improve a hearing impairment resulting from organic conditions.

+Hearing aids are only a part of hearing habilitation and may need to be supplemented by auditory training and instruction in lipreading.
 Furthermore, note that in most cases, infrequent use of a hearing aids does not permit a user to attain full benefit from it.